TorGUIDE/TorGUIDE/docs/index.md

 | Hackerpass | [hackeoyrzjy3ob4cdr2q56bgp7cpatruphcxvgbfsiw6zeqcc36e4ryd.onion](http://hackeoyrzjy3ob4cdr2q56bgp7cpatruphcxvgbfsiw6zeqcc36e4ryd.onion) |

-# How to access darknet?
+# How to access dark net?

 To enter darknet, download Tor Browser.
 It’s a modified Firefox that allows access to the dark web and is configured for higher security.